carla-recourse/CARLA/docs/source/index.rst

 Which Recourse Methods work on which framework?
 -----------------------------------------------
 The framework a counterfactual method currently works on is highly dependable on its implementation.
-We are working hard on it to make it independent.
+It is planned to make all recourse methods available for all ML frameworks.
 The latest state can be found here:

 +-----------------+------------+---------+
 | Recourse Method | Tensorflow | Pytorch |